 Grants generally range from $2,500 to 10,000, and in exceptional cases, up to $15,000; a cash match is required on a dollar-for-dollar basis.
 The selection process is very competitive.
 The review process is generally completed within eight weeks of the application deadlines, and applicants are notified via e-mail once the review process is complete.

 Application deadlines are February 1, June 1, and October 1 and use the same application as the National Trust Preservation Fund.

-Only Forum or Main Street level members of the National Trust are eligible to apply for funding from the Elizabeth and Robert Jeffe Preservation Fund for New York City.
+Only Organizational Level Forum members or National Main Street Network members of the National Trust are eligible to apply for funding from the Elizabeth and Robert Jeffe Preservation Fund for New York City.
 To learn more about Forum and to join today, visit our website.

 Public agencies, 501(c) (3), and other nonprofit organizations are eligible.
 Applicants that have received previous National Trust financial assistance are eligible provided that all grant requirements are current.